What are digital goods?

 - Illustrative materials

-"Other news or information products" refers to products that disseminate news.
-"News" is defined in The American Heritage Dictionary of the English Language, fourth edition (2006), as: "Information about recent events or happenings, especially as reported by newspapers, periodicals, radio, or television."
+"Other news or information products" refers to products that disseminate news or information.
+"News" is defined in The American Heritage Dictionary of the English Language, Fifth Edition (2020), as: "Information about recent events or happenings, especially as reported by newspapers, websites, radio, television, and other forms of media" and includes "A presentation of such information, as in a newspaper or on a newscast."

-Examples of "other news or information products" that are additional digital goods when transferred electronically include, but are not limited to:
+Examples of "other news or information products" that are taxable as additional digital goods when transferred electronically include, but are not limited to:

 - Information alerts sent by email